datcal/docker-laravel/README.md

 Clone this repository and then run this code in your terminal

-`docker-composer build && docker-compose up -d`
+`docker-compose build && docker-compose up -d`